-NI, Radisys & CommScope collaborate on 28 GHz 5G New Radio InterOperability Device Testing
+NI, Radisys & CommScope collaborate on 28 GHz 5G NR InterOperability Device Testing

 24 April 2019

-National Instruments (NI), a provider of platform-based test & measurement systems for engineers & scientists, Radisys, a provider of open telecom solutions, and CommScope, a provider of infrastructure solutions for communications networks, have collaborated to demonstrate a 28 GHz 5G New Radio (NR) network at the 6th annual Brooklyn 5G Summit this week.
+National Instruments (NI), a provider of platform-based test & measurement systems, Radisys, a provider of open telecom solutions, & CommScope, a provider of communications networks infrastructure solutions, have collaborated to demo a 28 GHz 5G New Radio (NR) network at the Brooklyn 5G Summit.

 This first public demonstration of the three companies’ collaboration shows a 28 GHz base station, or gNodeB, built from a CommScope remote radio unit (RRU), running software developed by Radisys, that communicates with an NI Test UE.